 Cloud-based multi-omics platforms represent the optimal paradigm for multi-omics analysis given the exponential increase in the volume, variety, and velocity of biomedical data and the corresponding shift to a multi-omics systems biology approach to data analysis.
-These platforms that offer researchers easy on-demand access to a shared pool of data storage and compute resources will increasingly play a central role in accelerating time-to-knowledge while ensuring enhanced performance, granular cost management and seamless collaboration.
+These platforms that offer researchers easy on-demand access to a shared pool of data storage and at a time when computer resources will increasingly play a central role in accelerating time-to-knowledge while ensuring enhanced performance, granular cost management and seamless collaboration.

 A cloud-based approach also takes biological research a step closer to the ideal model of integrated multi-omics analysis, where multiple data sets are normalized and integrated into a common data structure and analyzed in parallel with a unified/universal analytics framework.
-The big advantage of this integrated model is that it will allow researchers to assess the flow of information from one omics level to the other and thus help in bridging the gap from genotype to phenotype.
+The biggest advantage of this integrated model is that it will allow researchers to assess the flow of information from one omics level to the other, which will help in bridging the gap from genotype to phenotype.

 It is currently quite difficult, however, to consistently execute the integrated multi-omics model across the board given the predominance of domain-specific data sources, the manual effort required to normalize and integrate diverse datasets and the lack of universal analytics frameworks.